seabeya/tech-stack/react/README.md

 Use Cases:

 - Accessing DOM Elements:
-  > You can use it to get a reference to an input field and focus on it or change its value without causing a re-render.
-  >
-  > When you create a ref using `useRef`, attach it to an HTML element, and then access the corresponding DOM element using the `current` property of the `ref` object.
+  > Create a ref using `useRef`, attach it to an HTML element, and then access the corresponding DOM element using the `current` property of the `ref` object.
   >
   > ```jsx
   > import { useRef, useEffect } from "react";